Skip to main content

 Approve the Builder Fee

 The builder fee must be approved before your wallet can trade.
 This is a one-time onchain action per wallet.
-With autoApprove: true the SDK handles this on your first trade, but running it explicitly shows you the before/after state and confirms everything is ready.
+Running it explicitly shows you the before/after state and confirms everything is ready.

 // 1.
 Check current status